On this page

 Congratulations, you have completed a course or study module!

 If you have completed all courses included in a study module, you may request that they be compiled into a study module.
-After the study module has been compiled, the individual courses will be visible as a completed module in your completed studies.
+However, this is not necessary.

 Special arrangements to support learning